-Strongly attached to the early childhood home, has deep emotional roots in the birth culture, and rarely moves far from the region of birth.
+Strongly attached to the early c hildhood home, has deep emotional roots in the birth culture, and often remains close to the regional culture of birth.

 The main trouble with Chandra in Bandhu bhava is that one ABSORBS the human craving for stability and security into oneself.
 This can create some emotional pressure at times when swift movement or adventurous risk are required.